 If neither of those options works, uninstalling and reinstalling Steam may be the best option, so you’ll have a fresh installation of the program to work with.
 However, this is going to be a last resort and isn’t normally advised, as they are usually quite quick on getting things back up and working quickly.

-While the Steam Summer Sale was the last huge outage, it seems that there may be an influx of gamers trying to get onto the Steam platform, causing some issues.
+Steam server outages may appear around big sale times like the summer and winter sale periods.
+It seems that there may be an influx of gamers trying to get onto the Steam platform, causing some issues.
 Thankfully, the servers are usually only down for a short period, so you’ll be able to get in quickly if you are still running into issues after trying these fixes out!